milleratotago/Independent_Segments_R/README.md

 # Independent_Segments
-Software to aid in choosing study parameters for hypothesis testing using the independent segments procedure of Miller and Ulrich.
+Software to aid in choosing study parameters for hypothesis testing using the independent segments procedure of Miller and Ulrich (Psychological Methods, in press).

 ## Quick start